kieter/kieter-pokemon-cafe-reservation-script/README.md

 # Background
 This is a script that lets you get an edge on booking the Pokémon café.
-A lot of secondary markets have emerged on fiverr and other e-commerce sites that provide this service for $$$ since Pokémon café reservation website is generally unprotected from botting (and thus are absolute flooded with bots):
+A lot of secondary markets have emerged on fiverr and other e-commerce sites that provide this service for $$$ since Pokémon café reservation website is generally unprotected from botting (and thus are absolute flooded with bots).
+Example of one of these websites charging so much money:

 ![img copy](https://github.com/user-attachments/assets/acba74b3-85e5-496e-9a4b-62a3074508e2)